 Encore

-The University Laboratory School ENCORE after school enrichment program fosters artistic growth in our cubs.
-We offer dynamic, hands-on courses designed to inspire and teach students from elementary through high school.
+We are excited to offer afterschool programming to foster artistic growth in our Cubs.
+ENCORE offers dynamic, hands-on courses designed to inspire students from elementary through high school.

-TIME: Courses will begin September 2, and run until December 15 (14 weeks of classes).
-Classes will not meet during school holidays (Fall Break and Thanksgiving).
+TIME: Courses will begin February 23 - May 21, 12 weeks of classes.
+Classes will not meet during school holidays (Spring Break).

-LOCATION: Students will stay after school.
-Parents should arrive for pick up at 4:30 near the ULS Auditorium.
+LOCATION: Students will stay after school and be picked up at 4:30 PM by the Auditorium

-COST: There is a registration fee of $25, and each class is $350 for the semester.
+COST: There is a registration fee of $25, then each class is $350 for the semester.

-For questions about enrollment or curriculum, please contact the ULS Fine Arts Department Chair, Margaret Milam, by emailing mfowler1@lsu.edu.
+For questions about enrollment or curriculum, please contact the ULS Fine Arts Department Chair, Margaret Milam, mfowler1@lsu.edu.

 Instructor Course Course Description Registration